-The emotional toll that disaster brings can sometimes be even more devastating than the financial strains of damage and loss of home, business, or personal property.
+This page offers disaster survivors information regarding dealing with the emotional effects of the event.
+Disasters are upsetting experiences for everyone involved.
+The emotional toll that disaster brings can sometimes be even more devastating than the financial strains of damage and loss of home, business or personal property.

 Understand Disaster Events

-- Everyone who sees or experiences a disaster is affected by it in some way.
+- Many people who experience a disaster are affected by it in some way.

 - It is normal to feel anxious about your own safety and that of your family and close friends.